0xProject/0x-settler/README.md

 - Market Makers have balances of both tokens.
 Since AMM Pools have non-zero balances of both tokens this is a fair comparison.
 - The Taker does not have a balance of the token being bought.
 - Fee Recipient has a non-zero balance of the fee tokens.
-- Nonces for Permit2 and Otc orders (0x V4) are initialized.
+- Nonces for Permit2 and Rfq orders (0x V4) are initialized.
 - `setUp` is used as much as possible with limited setup performed in the test.
 Warmup trades are avoided completely as to not warm up storage access.

 # Technical Reference